-This is a story about true love of a father for his son and a technologist for humanity.
+This is a story about love and responsibility ... of a father and technologist for his son, for his family, and for all of this world.
 It begins in Suzhou, China in 2011.

-Suzhou is 2,500 year-old city founded in 514 BC and dubbed the Venice of the East by Marco Polo in 1276.
+Suzhou was founded in 514 BC and dubbed the Venice of the East by Marco Polo in 1276.
 It has sublime Unesco World Heritage gardens, a 1,000+ year-old, leaning, Yunyan Pagoda on Tiger Hill, and a strong economic and manufacturing ecosystem.

-Prior to founding Air99, Richard Gordon had moved there with his wife and young son so that his wife could pursue her career.
+In 2011, Richard Gordon moved there with his wife and young son so that his wife could pursue her career.

-By 2011, Suzhou was already transforming itself into a 21st-century metropolis in one gigantic leap.
-A modern city with skyscrapers and sprawling complexes mushroomed at the outskirts of the old city, including a subway system under the ancient canals.
+When they arrived, Suzhou was transforming into a 21st-century metropolis in one giant leap.
+A modern city with sprawling complexes mushroomed at the outskirts of the old city.
+A subway system was built beneath the ancient canals and waterways.

-As enormous buildings rose, air quality deteriorated drastically.
-The sky turned dull gray with the dust, diesel exhaust, and industrial air pollution floating in the air, leaving gritty black residue everywhere.
+As skyscrapers rose, air quality deteriorated drastically.
+The sky turned dull gray with dust, diesel exhaust, and industrial air pollution that left clean windows blackened with soot after only a few days.

-Air pollution causes chronic obstructive pulmonary disease (COPD), which is responsible for 6 of the top-10 killer diseases worldwide.
-In some cities with bad air quality, life expectancy is reduced by as much as 6 years because of air pollution.
+Air pollution causes chronic obstructive pulmonary disease (COPD), which is linked to 6 of the top-10 killer diseases worldwide.
+In some cities with bad air pollution, resident life-expectancy is reduced by as much as 6 years.

-Air Quality Index (AQI) measures the level of air pollution based on the amount of dangerous microscopic PM2.5 particles in the air.
-These particles, when inhaled deep into the lungs, cause COPD.
+Air Quality Index (AQI) measures the level of air pollution based on the concentration of dangerous microscopic particulates in the air.
+They can penetrate deep into the lungs and cause COPD.

 Children are significantly more vulnerable to air pollution than adults because their lungs are still developing.
 Seniors are also more vulnerable because of age- and disease-diminished lung capacity.

 Richard feared that his six-year-old son and five-year-old niece would develop asthma, or worse.
-He felt driven to action.
+He was driven to action.

 Richard and his wife routinely wore N95 masks that they purchased in the United States before moving to China, but they didn't fit children.
 His desperation grew.

-Richard is an inventor with degrees from Brown and Stanford Universities and a distinguished career engineering hardware and software.
-His experience informed him what to do next.
+Richard is an inventor with degrees from Brown and Stanford Universities and a long and distinguished engineering career in hardware and software.
+He knew what to do next.

 Richard reached out to his network and beyond to assemble a world-class advisory team and connect with suppliers of the advanced materials needed to build a better mask.